 Task 1: Supervise the users

-The store administrator manages the existing vendor users, including the removal of vendor users, export of vendor information and access to all the information associated with specific vendor profiles.
+The store administrator manages the existing vendor users, including removing vendor users, exporting vendor information, and accessing all the information associated with specific vendor profiles.
 See Managing Vendors for details.

 The store administrator exercises the function of supervising the product catalog.
 See Supervising the Product Catalog for more information.

-If the store uses the add-ons Volume Discounts and Coupons, the store administrator can help vendors with the setup of volume discounts and coupons, respectively.
+If the store uses the add-ons Volume Discounts and Coupons, the store administrator can help vendors set up volume discounts and coupons, respectively.
 For more info, see Coupons: Usage with Multivendor and Volume Discounts: Usage with Multivendor.

 Task 3: Work on the orders